codenet/col733-cloud/storage-zookeeper.md

 cannot be elected until the lease expires: any given server does not vote until the lease extension it allowed to the old leader has expired.
 Therefore, the above situation cannot happen.
 Old leader safely services local reads until lease timeout.
-New leader cannot apply the problematic Wx1 within the lease timeout.
+New leader cannot apply the problematic Wx1 above within the lease timeout.
 Therefore, we *can* service reads without replicating reads in the log!

 Can we further improve read throughput by sending reads to followers?
 Ideally, Nx servers should give Nx throughput.
 Zookeeper does this by relaxing consistency.
 Stale reads shown above are allowed!
 A useless storage system shows all reads as initial values (say 0).
-Zookeeper places some restrictions on how stale can reads be:
+Zookeeper places restrictions on how stale can reads be:

 1. Writes are linearizable, i.e, they follow a total order.
 Reads are *monotonic*.
 In the below history, if a client has read `y=4`, then it must read